 Can I stand or walk while wearing the device?

 The environments are designed to be experienced while sitting or standing.
 If indicated by your therapist, or if it’s your preference, standing, without moving and always touching a physical reference with part of your body (for example, back of the leg) may be appropriate.
 It is important that you do not move while wearing the helmet to avoid accidents.

 What level of improvement should I expect with VR treatment?

 Multiple clinical trials suggest VR therapy results are comparable to face-to-face therapy.
 In one study of patients diagnosed with fear of heights, VR therapy reduced patients’ fears by an average of nearly 70%.
 VR therapy has an extraordinary ability to create powerful simulations of the scenarios in which psychological difficulties occur.
-With VR-enabled therapy, there’s no need for a therapist to accompany a client on a trip to a crowded shopping center or up to a tall building.
+With VR-enabled therapy, there is no need for a therapist to accompany a client on a trip to a crowded shopping center, or up to a tall building.
 Results are also better than those expected with the best psychological intervention delivered face to face with a therapist.
 According to Daniel Freeman, professor of clinical psychology at Oxford University: “VR isn’t just capable of helping us with what seem like more straightforward phobias and anxiety-disorders.
 It can also help with depression, schizophrenia, paranoia."